More to pay 45% top rate of tax, Jeremy Hunt announces

-Jeremy Hunt freezes tax allowances for 2 more years and cuts threshold for 45p top rate
+Many more to pay tax as Jeremy Hunt freezes allowances and cuts 45p top rate threshold

 Millions more to be dragged into 20p and 40p tax rates through ‘fiscal drag’ – and more will pay 45p rate

-Jeremy Hunt has hiked taxes in his autumn statement, freezing allowances for 2 further years and cutting the threshold for the 45p top rate.
+More Britons will pay higher rates of tax after the autumn state as Jeremy Hunt announce he was freezing allowances for two further years and cutting the threshold for the 45p top rate.

-The decision not to increase the earnings figure at which the 20p and 40p rate kick in will drag many more people into paying tax and into paying more to the Treasury.

 Register for free to continue reading